 Here we help you understand what counts as a complaint, what is normal wear and tear, and how to submit a case.

-Defects that are immediately apparent , such as a seam that comes loose upon first use.
+Defects that are immediately apparent , such as a seam that comes loose upon first use or a clear material or production defect.

-If the glove has been used a little – up to a maximum of 200 strokes – we can in some cases help through goodwill.
+If the glove has been used a little – up to about 200 strokes – we can in some cases help through goodwill.
 Each case is assessed individually.

-A golf glove with a material or production defect usually becomes apparent upon first use or during the first few strokes.
+A golf glove with an actual material or manufacturing defect usually becomes apparent upon first use or during the first few strokes.

 Different materials behave differently: